-- On initial attack I constructed handline and utilized hose lay for mopping up and securing hot spots to prevent future fire outbreaks.
+- On the initial attack, I constructed a handline and utilized a hose lay for mopping up and securing hot spots to prevent future fire outbreaks.

 - I performed multiple project work where I was utilized as a swamper to build slash piles for fuel reduction projects.

-- Worked to prepare site for burning, cutting, moving and piling brush.
+- Worked to prepare the site for burning, cutting, moving, and piling brush.

-- Cut line,participated in safety exercises, weather observations, and other logistics ,maintained and sharpened fire tools and equipment.
+- Cutline participated in safety exercises, weather observations, and other logistics, and maintained and sharpened fire tools and equipment.

-- Suppressed and extinguished wildland fires utilizing a type 6 engine, hand tools and chainsaws to include the Pulaski, mccleod, rake, combi tool, hose lays, and portable pumps.
+- Suppressed and extinguished wildland fires utilizing a type 6 engine, hand tools, and chainsaws to include the Pulaski, McLeod, rake, combi tool, hose lays, and portable pumps.

-- Utilized radios to distribute and recieve information within the crew.
+- Utilized radios to distribute and receive information within the crew.